 Membership information:

-- Out of Town Membership: If you’re based more than 50 miles from The Conduit, you’ll get 50% off the membership you sign up for.
+• Out of Town Membership: £1,150 per year + £475 joining fee if you’re based more than 50 miles from The Conduit.
 This does also reduce your access to The Clubhouse, but not to the events.

-- Student Membership: For any student in full-time education. £600 per year.
+• Student Membership: £600 per year + £475 joining fee for any student in full-time education.

 How is it a members club like Soho House?